MattGrayYes/inky-icloud-photo-frame/README.md

 * in raspi-config, set to boot into console rather than gui
 * install inky library as per [getting started guide](https://learn.pimoroni.com/article/getting-started-with-inky-impression)
     * my bash script that runs the process starts by loading the pimoroni virtualenv which is set up by this installer.
-* clone this repo to a folder
+* clone this repo to a folder, or download and unzip the repo into a folder
 * run `./photo_frame.sh`

 ### Auto-run with Systemd